ianthehenry/hexagain/content/articles/connectivity/fifth-row-edge-template.md

    (Star F3)))
  (stones ((Black G1)))
  (disabled (A1 B1 C1 D1 E1 I1 J1 A2 B2 C2 D2 J2 A3 B3 A4)))
+)
 </script>

-An intrusion to the either of the rightmost points has an obvious response:
+And an intrusion to the either of the rightmost points has an obvious response:

 <script type="application/json">
 ((dimensions 10x5)